assad2008/tokyo-python/tokyo-python/doc_src/source/IDB.rst

           :class:`str` or :class:`unicode`.
         * Python3: *key* must be :class:`int` and *value* must be :class:`bytes`
           or :class:`str`.

+        Values will always be returned as UTF-8 encoded unicode objects.

         On top of that *key* **must always be > 0**.